Merck Manual

 • Sometimes esophageal pH measurement or endoscopy

-Infants who have effortless spit-ups, who are growing normally, and who have no other symptoms (sometimes referred to as "happy spitters") have gastroesophageal reflux and require no further evaluation.
+Infants who have effortless spit-ups, who are growing normally, and who have no other symptoms (sometimes referred to as "happy spitters") have physiologic gastroesophageal reflux and require no further evaluation.

-Irritability has many causes, including serious infections and neurologic disorders, which should be ruled out before concluding that the irritability is caused by GERD.
+Irritability, a common symptom of GERD, has many causes, including serious infections and neurologic disorders, which should be ruled out before concluding that the irritability is caused by GERD.

-Upper GI endoscopy and biopsy are sometimes done to help diagnose infection or food allergy and detect and quantify the degree of esophagitis.
+Upper GI endoscopy and biopsy are sometimes done to help diagnose infection or food allergy and to detect and quantify the degree of esophagitis.
 Laryngotracheobronchoscopy may be done to detect laryngeal inflammation or vocal cord nodules.
 Previously, the presence of lipid-laden macrophages and/or pepsin in bronchial aspirates was thought to help diagnose reflux and aspiration.
 However, lipid-laden macrophages are now recognized to be of no benefit, and pepsin measurement has low sensitivity and specificity.

 Treatment of Reflux in Infants